 Dan has dedicated a lot of time to many non-profit organizations.
 He has supported the Libertarian Party and dozens of their candidates with training and resources.
 He has also worked with the Sea Save Foundation, a Santa Monica, California based international ocean conservation organization.
 Currently, he is supporting Students for Liberty Uganda and many other African freedom-based initiatives, with resources and guidance.

 He is a supporter of free markets, individual rights, environmental and social issues, and has delivered this message to 6 continents, empowering people in some of the world's most impoverished nations.
+He has smuggled insulin from Mexico to the US to help diabetics in need, who are victims of big pharma's corrupt partnership with government.

 He is running for governor because he believes that the government belongs to people, and we are not government property, and that these ideas are almost completely unrepresented in popular politics..
 The purpose of government is to protect our rights, not to force us to live our lives in any particular way that a simple majority has deemed preferable.
 Any person should be free to live their life however they prefer, so long as they don't hurt others and don't take their stuff.